-Pregnancy can mean a lot of changes for your relationship
+Pregnancy can mean a lot of changes in your relationship

 Expecting a new little one is an exciting time in a relationship.
 Whether it was planned or was a surprise does not matter when both parents are joyfully awaiting the birth of their new baby.
 However, pregnancy has a way of changing a lot of things, especially for first-time parents.
 There is no way to be fully prepared for how expecting a baby will change your relationship, but take the following into consideration.